Sciatica refers to pain involving a problem with the sciatic nerve.

 - Neuralgia

-Sciatica has a wide variety of symptoms and severity, so is sciatica a disability?
+Sciatica has a wide variety of symptoms and severity, so when is sciatica a disability?
 Read on to learn more.

+Paralysis is the most severe category of the medical condition, followed by neuritis, and then neuralgia.
 Each of these categories of sciatic nerve conditions also has sub-categories such as mild, moderate, and severe symptoms.

 Depending on the type of symptoms an individual is experiencing, steroid injections and anti-inflammatory procedures could be required to solve the debilitating pain.